 What do I do if I dispute a charge on my credit card account?

-- Enabling the Bank to identify your name and account number,
+- enable the bank to identify your name and account number,

-- Stating why you believe there is a billing error,
+- state why you believe there is a billing error,

-- Including the type, date, and amount of the error, and
+- include the type, date, and amount of the error(s), and

-- Sending the notice in a timely manner so that the Bank receives it, at the address specified for billing inquiries (which differs from the address for payments), no later than 60 days after the Bank sent the first billing statement reflecting the error.
+- send the notice in a timely manner so that the bank receives it, at the address specified for billing inquiries (which may differ from the address for payments), no later than 60 days after the bank sent the first billing statement reflecting the error.

-Once you properly notify the Bank about an error on your statement, it must acknowledge that it received this notification within 30 days, unless the problem has been resolved.
-The Bank must investigate and resolve the issue within two complete billing cycles (but in no event later than 90 days) after receiving the billing error notice.
+Once you properly notify the bank about an error on your billing statement within 30 days, the bank must acknowledge that it received this notification, unless the problem has been resolved within that time.
+The bank must investigate and resolve the issue within two complete billing cycles (but not later than 90 days) after receiving the billing error notice.

 Please note: The terms "bank" and "banks" used in these answers generally refer to national banks, federal savings associations, and federal branches or agencies of foreign banking organizations that are regulated by the Office of the Comptroller of the Currency (OCC).
 Find out if the OCC regulates your bank.
 Information provided on HelpWithMyBank.gov should not be construed as legal advice or a legal opinion of the OCC.